dimitri-nicolo/calico/v2.0/getting-started/bare-metal/bare-metal.md

 Interfaces that start with a value listed in `InterfacePrefix` are assumed to be workload interfaces.
 Others are treated as host interfaces.

-{{site.prodname}} blocks all traffic to/from workload interfaces by default;
+{{site.tseeprodname}} blocks all traffic to/from workload interfaces by default;
 allowing traffic only if the interface is known and policy is in place.
-However, for host endpoints, {{site.prodname}} is more lenient; it only polices traffic to/from interfaces that it's been explicitly told about.
+However, for host endpoints, {{site.tseeprodname}} is more lenient; it only polices traffic to/from interfaces that it's been explicitly told about.
 Traffic to/from other interfaces is left alone.

-You can use host endpoint policy to secure a NAT gateway or router. {{site.prodname}}
+You can use host endpoint policy to secure a NAT gateway or router. {{site.tseeprodname}}
 supports selector-based policy when running on a gateway or router, allowing for rich, dynamic security policy based on the labels attached to your host endpoints.